Coevolutionary Dynamics of Actions and Opinions in Social Networks: Emergent Real-world Phenomena

-Considering the observations above, we set the parameters of the model as $\alpha=0$, $\lambda_f=0.2$, $\lambda_m=0.6$, $\beta_f=\beta_m=0.4$, $\gamma_f=0.8$, and $ \gamma_m=0.3$.
+Considering the observations above, we set $\alpha=0$, $\lambda_f=0.2$, $\lambda_m=0.6$, $\beta_f=\beta_m=0.4$, $\gamma_f=0.8$, and $ \gamma_m=0.3$.
 In addition, we generate a two-layer graph with uniformly random weights to represent the student network; both layers are Erdős–Rényi random graphs, with each link present with probability $p$.
-We assume the influence layer denser relative to the communication layer, captured by setting $p = 0.1$ and $p = 0.04$, respectively.
+We assume the influence layer denser relative to the communication layer by setting $p = 0.1$ and $p = 0.04$, respectively.
 This reflects that opinions are mostly private and shared between few friends, while actions are public and observed within the whole campus environment.

-Figure~\ref{fig:pluralistic_ignorance} plots the evolution over time of the mean values of $\vect y_f$, $\vect y_m$, $\vect x_f$, and $\vect x_m$.
-According to \cite{prentice1993pluralistic}, at the start of their experiment in September, it was found that both male and female students displayed strong pluralistic ignorance, whereby the majority of students were each privately against the social norm of heavy alcohol consumption, but estimated that their peers preferred heavy alcohol consumption, and all individuals participated in alcohol consumption to a greater degree than they were comfortable with.
+Figure~\ref{fig:pluralistic_ignorance} plots the temporal evolution of the mean values of $\vect y_f$, $\vect y_m$, $\vect x_f$, and $\vect x_m$.
+According to~\cite{prentice1993pluralistic}, at the start of their experiment in September, it was found that both male and female students displayed strong pluralistic ignorance, whereby the majority of students were privately against the social norm of heavy alcohol consumption, but estimated that their peers preferred heavy alcohol consumption, and all individuals consumed alcohol to a greater degree than they were comfortable with.
 In our simulation, we initialize individuals' opinions and behaviors with the same discrepancy.

 Prentice and Miller reported that by December when they interviewed the participants again, male participants had tended to resolve pluralistic ignorance over time by internalization of the social norm, moving their private attitudes to conform to strong drinking culture.
 In contrast, female participants reacted with alienation by mostly retaining their private beliefs, but continuing to participate in the social norm of heavy alcohol consumption~\cite{prentice1993pluralistic}.